Marcos, Duterte supporters rally in Philippines as family rift deepens

 The quake was at a depth of 10 kilometres

-Supporters of Philippine President Ferdinand Marcos and his predecessor Rodrigo Duterte were set to hold rival rallies on Sunday, as a battle over the country's constitution highlighted a deepening rift between the powerful clans.
+Supporters of Philippine President Ferdinand Marcos and his predecessor Rodrigo Duterte gathered for rival rallies on Sunday, as a battle over the country's constitution highlighted a deepening rift between the powerful clans.

 In the nearly two years since Marcos was swept to victory with the help of his vice presidential running mate Sara Duterte -- the former president's daughter -- their so-called "Unity Team" has fractured.

+As thousands massed at a seaside park in the capital Manila hours ahead of an early evening rally headlined by the president, his predecessor's youngest son Sebastian Duterte was openly calling for Marcos to step down.

+"If you don't show love and aspiration for the country, better resign," city mayor Duterte, speaking in the Cebuano language in the family's southern bailiwick of Davao, told supporters, blaming Marcos for the drug and communist insurgency problems in the region.

-Relations between the families have deteriorated as they seek to shore up their respective support bases and secure key positions ahead of next year's mid-term elections and the 2028 presidential race, which the younger Duterte is widely expected to contest.
+Relations between the families have deteriorated as they seek to shore up their respective support bases and secure key positions ahead of next year's mid-term elections and the 2028 presidential race, which Sara Duterte is widely expected to contest.

 In the latest rift, Marcos has backed a campaign for the 1987 constitution, introduced after his dictator father and namesake was ousted from power, to be changed to allow in more foreign investment -- something both Dutertes have publicly opposed.